-The target is in the process of undergoing significant renovation and improvement [23].
-The superconducting coils were refurbished by Oxford instruments.
+The JLAb/UVa target underwent significant renovation and improvement [23] during the recent g2p run.
+The magnet was replaced early in the run, and the target then performed consistently at or above historical levels.
 A new 1 K refrigerator and target insert were designed and constructed by the JLab target group.
 The cryogenic pumping system has been overhauled.
 In particular, the older Alcatel 2060H rotary vane pumps have been replaced with new Pfeiffer DU065 magnetically coupled rotary vane pumps, and the pump controls are being refurbished.
 The target motion system has been rebuilt from scratch.
-And now, the magnet and vacuum jacket rotate independently of the refrigerator and target insert, which simplifies rotation from parallel to perpendicular magnetic field orientations.